 Trying to quit alcohol when you have a legitimate addiction will bring on one of the most difficult forms of withdrawal that you could experience when quitting any substance.
-And even when you make it a few months into recovery, alcohol is hard to put completely out of sight and out of mind.
+And even when you make it a few months into alcohol detox and recovery, alcohol is hard to put completely out of sight and out of mind.
 The cravings will reprise periodically, and alcohol is virtually everywhere once you step outside of your house.

 It’s hard to completely surround yourself with non-drinkers, and then you will have friends and acquaintances who don’t truly recognize the gravity of trying to stay sober after battling alcoholism in the past.
 Many don’t realize how insensitive it is to say something like, “Here, try this.
 Just take a sip,” or, “C’mon, just one drink,” to somebody in alcohol recovery.